 Rhymes on a Dime: Anyone who speaks in Trinary regularly, although not as much as Primal Dolphin or what we imagine the Whale Dream would sound like.

 Servant Race: Some races go way overboard in turning their clients into cripplingly overspecialized organic tools with zero capacity for independence, initiative, or disobedience.
 The Tandu did this to the Acceptors and Episiarchs; the Soro did it to the Forski.
 The Nr~klat tried this on the Karrank%, but didn't perfect the "zero independent thought" stage before their clients rebelled.
-This is supposed to be illegal, but nobody bothers to enforce the law.
+This is illegal, and has been punished by demotion back to client status or even genocide— but it's punished only when it's perpetrated by a clan the galactic policing forces can actually take, which lets many of the worst perpetrators right out.

 Space Elevator: Earth had two of these by the 23rd century.
 They're named Vanilla Needle and Chocolate Needle.